 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, taking or avoiding certain vitamins and medications and washing your face.
 Carefully following these instructions will help your surgery go more smoothly.

 While you’re making preparations, be sure to arrange for someone to drive you home after your surgery and to help you out for a few days if needed.

 Where Your Surgery Will Be Performed

-Rhinoplasty may be performed in an outpatient surgery center, or a hospital.
-It’s usually done on an outpatient basis, for cost containment and convenience.
+Rhinoplasty may be performed in an outpatient surgery center or at a hospital.
+It’s usually done on an outpatient basis for cost containment and convenience.

 Types of Anesthesia

 Rhinoplasty is performed under general anesthesia.
 With general anesthesia, you’ll sleep through the operation.

 Rhinoplasty usually takes an hour or two, though complicated procedures may take longer.
 During the surgery, the skin of the nose is separated from its supporting framework of bone and cartilage, which is then sculpted to the desired shape.
 The nature of the sculpting will depend on your problem and your surgeon’s preferred technique.
 Finally, the skin is redraped over the new framework.

 Many plastic surgeons perform rhinoplasty from within the nose, making their incision inside the nostrils.
 Others prefer an open procedure, especially in more complicated cases; they make a small incision across the columella, the vertical strip of tissue separating the nostrils.

 Are you interested in rhinoplasty?
 If so, schedule your free consultation today.